 Explore Your Repayment Options

 You have more options than you may think in your loan repayment plans.
 The circumstances of your life, job and size of your loans are all significant factors in your payment, and what works for one borrower may not be the best option for another.

 Consider looking at alternative plans that might be a better fit for you, such as income-driven repayment plans.
-Federal loans offer four different types of income-driven payments, including pay as you earn (PAYE) or the revised pay as you earn plan (REPAYE) introduced in 2015.
+Federal loans offer different types of income-driven payments, including pay as you earn (PAYE) or the revised pay as you earn plan (REPAYE) introduced in 2015.